 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-I would look on sheet A5.3 in image 2.
-If I wanted to see the interior elevation looking from here down to this wall that I have highlighted.
-I would look at image 3 on sheet A5.3.
-If I wanted to see the interior elevation, that would be looking from down here up to this area in blue.
-I would look at sheet A5.3 in image 4.
-And again, if I wanted to go ahead and look at the interior elevation looking this way.
+I would look on Sheet A5.3 in Image 2.
+If I wanted to see the interior elevation looking from here down to this wall that I have highlighted, I would look at Image 3 on Sheet A5.3.
+If I wanted to see the interior elevation that would be looking from down here up to this area in blue, I would look at Sheet A5.3 in Image 4.
+And again, if I wanted to go ahead and look at the interior elevation looking this way,

 You can see that I have a different wall niche on the floors, and this is simply saying that I have a different material.
-See you in the next video.